Login to Complete _an Application_ or to Access Judging Panel

 3. Upload the PROJECT PDF, PRESENTATION PDF and IMAGE FILES to the submission portal and finalize your submission

 Please complete all requested information in the portal.
 Required fields are marked with an asterisk.
 Please be sure the information appears EXACTLY as you wish to see it published and listed on the awards certificates and across all media.
 Check the spelling of names carefully.
-You may save your work and return to the submission site as often as needed as long as you complete and submit all parts of the project submission, along with payment of entry fees, by the due date.
+You may save your work and return to the submission site as often as needed if you complete and submit all parts of the project submission, along with payment of entry fees, by the due date.

-Please direct questions to AIA Chesapeake Bay, at camille@aiacbc.org, or 410.268.3534.
+Please direct questions to AIA Chesapeake Bay at camille@aiacbc.org or call 410.268.3534.

-Project PDF – 10 MB/16 Pages Max, For Jury
+Jury PDF – 10 MB/10 Pages Max, For Jury

 Page 1: Project Description and Introduction

-Project Information:
+· Project Information:

 Project Name

-Pages 2+: Visuals
+Pages 2 – 16: Visuals

 Format:

-On each page add project title, student(s) name, school name, faculty sponsor, and logos or other identifiers as desired, formatted and designed at entrant's discretion.
+· On each page add project title, student(s) name, school name, faculty sponsor or other identifiers as desired.

-Click here to enter a project to the 2022 AIA Chesapeake Bay Student Design Awards Program
+Click here to enter a project to the 2024 AIA Chesapeake Bay Student Design Awards Program

 Share